 TRAVEL REQUIREMENTS: For US citizens, there are no special travel requirements.
 For all foreign citizens, please check the ever-changing restrictions as a result of COVID-19.
 Tropical Birding cannot be responsible for changes in entrance policy or restriction levied by the US government.
 Citizens of Canada may enter the US with a valid passport, and do not need to obtain a visa.
 For citizens of the 38 countries on the visa waiver list (including the UK, Western Europe, Australia, New Zealand, Chile, and Japan), you can enter the US with a valid passport and a completed Electronic System for Travel Authorization (ESTA), which can be applied for online.
 For all passports, the passport must be valid for at least six months past your intended stay.
 Citizens of all other countries will need to apply for a US visa.
 Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.
 Those who need to apply for an ESTA or Visa should do so long in advance of the tour, as these can take days weeks to be issued.

-WHAT’S INCLUDED?: Accommodations from the night of day 1 through the night of day 8; meals from the night of day 1 through to breakfast on day 9 (if you do not leave too early for that); all park fees to sites stated in the itinerary; one airport transfer per person/couple (by hotel shuttle) at the start and end of the tour done as a group; Tropical Birding tour leader from the night of day 1 through to the night of day 8; ground transport for the group to all sites in the itinerary from days 2 to 9 in a modern, rental vehicle with the Tropical Birding tour leader as the driver.
+WHAT’S INCLUDED?: Accommodations from the night of day 1 through the night of day 8; meals from breakfast on day 2 through to breakfast on day 9 (if you do not leave too early for that); all park fees to sites stated in the itinerary; an airport shuttle is provided on day 1 and day 9 for arrivals and departures; Tropical Birding tour leader from the morning of day 2 through to the night of day 8; ground transport for the group to all sites in the itinerary from days 2 to 9 in a modern, rental vehicle with the Tropical Birding tour leader as the driver.
 One return boat trip on a passenger ferry to and from the Dry Tortugas on day 8.

 WHAT’S NOT INCLUDED?: Any extra nights you wish to stay in the area; any flights; optional tips to the tour leader; tips to any baggage handlers if used anywhere; any passport or visa fees; excess baggage fees; snacks; any drinks other than drinkable water; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; passenger ferry to and from the Dry Tortugas on Day 6; extras in hotels such as laundry service, internet, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.